-7) Empaths are sensitive creatures, can get easily overwhelmed and are prone to anxiety – I have always been super sensitive to other people’s feelings.
+7) Being an empathetic person makes me more prone to getting overwhelmed and anxious – I have always been super sensitive to other people’s feelings.
 I physically feel what others are feeling.
 As you can suspect, this would leave me easily overwhelmed with feelings that weren’t mine and were hard to manage and release.
 I picked up some pretty bad habits that were toxic to me.
 In order to relieve myself of someone else’s pain, I would try fixing their problems.
 Because I would get rewarded for this I didn’t think there was anything wrong with it.
 It left me fatigued, anxious and I would withdraw from being around people in order to avoid getting overwhelmed.
 I also allowed people into my life that would use me until they felt better then drop me.
 Not exactly a grade A support system!
 My whole belief system was off sync and I had no boundaries set up to protect myself.
-Through a lot of awareness, growth and making some much needed changes, I have learned to see this as a gift and not a burden.
+Through a lot of awareness, growth, and making some much-needed changes, I have learned to see this as a gift and not a burden.
 It’s also been a very important step in managing my anxiety!
-Abdul Saad, a clinical Psychologist based in Sydney, delivers some create content on this subject on Youtube.
+Abdul Saad, a clinical psychologist based in Sydney, delivers some creative content on this subject on Youtube.
 He highlights that Empaths fall on a scale of healthy to unhealthy and breaks down what actions can be taken to move from an unhealthy Empath to a healthy one.

-10) Dependency is the catalyst for anxiety – Yes it’s completely normal to rely on others especially when sick but being chronically ill for months or years at a time has a devastating effect on one’s independence and stability.
+10) Dependency is the catalyst for anxiety – Yes it’s completely normal to rely on others especially when sick but being chronically ill for months or years at a time can have a devastating effect on one’s independence and stability.
 It can also be detrimental to a relationship.
 Especially when it takes a toll on your partner.
-When they’re unstable or stressed, and not only can you not relieve it but you’re adding to it.
+When they’re unstable or stressed, not only can you not relieve it but you feel like you are adding to it.
 You can very quickly feel like a burden and spiral into an anxious state.
 What has this taught me?
 Spread your support out.
 This can be quite tricky when away from home and family, but it can be done.
-And for those of you that don’t have an illness to mange but lack the confidence to embrace your independence, please don’t waste another minute of your life dependent on the actions, thoughts and feelings of someone else.
+And for those of you that don’t have an illness to manage but lack the confidence to embrace your independence, please don’t waste another minute of your life dependent on the actions, thoughts and feelings of someone else.
 You’re crippling yourself.
 There’s plenty of ways to break free and build yourself up.
 One step at a time.